return42/sphkerneldoc/linux_src_doc/drivers/mmc/host/dw_mmc_h.rst

     Clock rate configured by \ :c:func:`set_ios`\ .
 Protected by host->lock.

 __clk_old
-    The last updated clock with reflecting clock divider.
+    The last clock value that was requested from core.
-    Keeping track of this helps us to avoid spamming the console with CONFIG_MMC_CLKGATE.
+    Keeping track of this helps us to avoid spamming the console.

 flags
     Random state bits associated with the slot.